KTH/kth-node-cortina-block/README.md

 - `blockApiUrl` is required.
 Should point to the Cortina block API endpoint.
 - `headers` is optional, pass headers used when fetching Cortina blocks.
-- `redisKey` is optional, defaults to `CortinaBlock_`.
-Used as a prefix for the Redis cache.
-The `language` setting will be appended.
-- `redisExpire` is optional, defaults to `600` (10 minutes).
-Sets expiration time in seconds for blocks stored in Redis.
-- `redis` is optional.
-Set to a Redis client instance when you want to enable Redis caching.
-Basically requires an object with `get` and `set` functions.
 - `blocks` is optional.
 It's a plain object containing Cortina block IDs.
 The following IDs are default and can be overridden.